 Silverman Hall Historic Classrooms

-Each of the three rooms were designed to offer different opportunities in regard to capacity, layout, and the types of classes each supported.
-Rooms 240A was given a generous horseshoe shape and two built-up tiered floors, which encourage discussions as each seat has direct sightlines to every other seat as well as fixed microphones to assist in both hearing and recording of classes; Room 240B was designed with six levels of tiered seating, which accommodates the more traditional case study-syleclassroom; and Room 245A was outfitted with tables on castors and stackable chairs to maximize flexibility, allowing this room to serve as both a classroom as well as a breakout space for conferences and events.
+One classroom was given a generous horseshoe shape and two, built-up tiered floors to encourage discussions.
+Each seat has direct sightlines to every other seat, as well as fixed microphones to assist in both hearing and recording classes.
+Room 240B was designed with six levels of tiered seating, which accommodates the more traditional case study-style classroom.
+Finally, Room 245A was outfitted with tables on castors and stackable chairs to maximize flexibility, allowing the room to serve as both a classroom and breakout space.

 Architecture, Interior Design, Historical Preservation, Planning